 Jim Beckman serves as the Executive Director of Evangelization and Catechesis for the Archdiocese of Oklahoma City.
-He has been involved with parish ministry, evangelization and leadership development for more than 30 years.
-A graduate from Franciscan University of Steubenville in 1987, Jim has served in various roles of leadership of national, regional and local ministry ever since.
+He has been involved with Diocesan and parish ministry, evangelization and leadership development for many years.
+A graduate of Franciscan University and the Augustine Institute, Jim has served in various roles of leadership for national, regional and local ministry.
 He is a dynamic and passionate speaker and has a great love for the Church.
-He has built solid and thriving ministry programs in several parishes over the years.
+He has built solid and thriving ministry programs in numerous parishes and Dioceses over the years.
 Jim also is the Executive Director of ImpactCenter, a non-profit dedicated to leadership development in the Catholic Church, and serves as an adjunct professor for the Augustine Institute, teaching on topics of leadership, evangelization and discipleship.
-He and his wife, Meg, live in Edmond, OK with their five children: Aaron, Claire, Daniel, Jonathan and Brian.
-He was elected to the NSC in March 2015.
-(Updated 11/2017)
+He and his wife, Meg, live in Oklahoma City with their five children.

-Sister Lucy Lukasiewicz, DLJC was born, Linda Kay Lukasiewicz, in Grand Island, Nebraska.
+Mother Lucy Lukasiewicz, DLJC was born, Linda Kay Lukasiewicz, in Grand Island, Nebraska.
 At age 17, Linda began to hear of and experience charismatic prayer meetings and baptism in the Holy Spirit.
 Soon after she she was given information about the Disciples of Lord Jesus Christ, which is a Catholic Charismatic Franciscan Religious Institute of Sisters.
 Linda came to the Disciples at age 19, and received the name Sister Lucy as a novice.
 She professed her first vows in 1984, and her final vows in 1988.
 She was elected Superior General January 21, 2002 and served in that position for 12 years, finishing her term in January 2014.
 She was re-elected Superior General in January 2020.
-She was elected to the National Service Committee in January 2012 and was re-elected in 2015.
+She was elected to the National Service Committee in January 2012 and was re-elected in 2015 and 2018.

 Bill earned his Bachelor of Arts Degree from Arizona State University in Communications\Public Relations and his Master’s of Theology Degree from the University of San Francisco.

 He is married to Beth and they have five children.
 Bill and his family reside in Tempe and attend Our Lady of Mt.
 Carmel Parish.
 He was elected to the NSC in March 2015 and reelected this year.
 (Updated 3/2018)

-Walter Matthews has been Executive Director for the National Service Committee of the Catholic Charismatic Renewal of the United States since January 1993.
+Walter Matthews retired after serving as Executive Director for the National Service Committee of the Catholic Charismatic Renewal of the United States from January 1993 until 2020.
 He began working for the National Service Committee as Associate Director in May 1984.
 He has been involved in the Catholic Charismatic Renewal since January 1972 and has served in various leadership positions in the Renewal for over 40 years.